Texano8/subclasses-project/README.md

-# Automation Project :+1:
+# Subclasses Project :+1:

-*Structure for creating a basic automation test using Selenium WebDriver.*
+*Structure for adding Subclasses to basic-project.*

 **Java 8**